Welcome to Quality Share Surfer.

 This is a UK focused investing blog, where I regularly set out my thoughts on investing strategy, economics and behavioural finance and chronicle the decisions I make for my own portfolio.
 My goal is to bring clarity to complex ideas and provide original insight you won’t find elsewhere.

-My investing strategy is based the idea that shares with certain attributes, e.g. value, quality and momentum, outperform the market on average.
-My strategy is focussed primarily on exploiting two such attributes in combination: a) the tendency for high quality defensive compounders to outperform over time and b) the tendency of shares with momentum to continue to do well.
+My investing style is ‘behavioural’ in that it aims to take advantage of systematic errors made by other investors.
+Part of the idea is that these errors lead shares with certain attributes, e.g. value, quality and momentum, to tend to outperform the market.
+My strategy is focused primarily on exploiting two such attributes in combination: a) the tendency for high quality businesses to outperform over time and b) the tendency of shares with momentum to continue to do well.
 You can find out more about my strategy following the menu above.

-Hope you enjoy and please leave comments if you find this interesting or would like to ask questions or discuss related topics.
+I hope you find the blog useful.
+Please leave comments if you find this interesting or would like to ask questions or discuss related topics.

 Quality Share Surfer

 More and more of our economy revolves around information technology.
 A handful of tech giants have experienced unprecedented success in seizing control of large parts of our increasingly internet-dependent economy in just a few years.
 This trend is only going to increase.

 Technology businesses can make excellent investments – many are inherently highly profitable and can scale very quickly.
 However, assessing the valuation of this sort of high growth business can be challenging.
 One of the most important and obvious determinants of valuation that seems to get less attention than it should is what the growth profile will look like.
 Is it likely to accelerate or decelerate and how long will it persist?

 The Coronavirus rally continues, though has perhaps started to show signs of slowing down over the past few weeks.
 I’m still feeling bearish overall but my perspective on how the stock market might behave is slowly becoming more nuanced.